 Yup, we’re going to have prize money.
 We think it’s time.
-We’re now at $50,000.
-Depending on entries and sponsors, the cost of putting this darn thing on – and we promise a first class event, for everyone – and the charities we love, we hope to keep raising it.
+We’re now at $75,000.
+Depending on entries and sponsors, the cost of putting this darn thing on – and we promise a first-class event, for everyone – and the charities we love, we hope to keep raising it.
 The “Bunny Money Meter” will let you all keep track.

-Ninety percent or so of the prize money will go to the Hares, the rest to the Tortoises.
 Right now we’re looking at going seven deep, men and women if you’re a Hare, but as the prize money goes up, we’re going to go deeper.
-For Tortoises, money to overall winners and maybe a few age group awards to start.
 We’ll start a chart with how we’ll distribute the money.
 See the Prize money page.

 One has fur and silly ears, and the other has a shell and a serious forlorn look.
 One is pretty quick, and the other perseveres.
 Over 100 miles one may not be faster than the other.
 We’ll see.
 But you can be whatever you want to be.
 Can you run the course in under 30 hours?
 We’re not sure, but if you’re asking this question, you’re probably a Tortoise.
 Most people are.

-BUT, if you want to be a Hare and you want to run for the 90% of the purse, by signing up you agree:
+BUT, if you want to be a Hare and you want to run for the purse, by signing up you agree:

 1. To run without a pacer.
 You’re on your own!

 2. That your crew will only help you at and within the designated aid stations, and that you will really read all the rules in the Runners Manual.